Eligibility

 2. The property must have been originally built to be a house of worship, and must be owned by an active community of faith.

-5. The property must possess historical, cultural, or architectural value and/or be listed on or eligible for the National Register of Historic Places.
+5. The property must possess historical, cultural, or architectural significance.

 6. The property must be occupied by a congregation that is community-minded and that serves nonmembers.